D00MSDAYYY/hhgeometry/README.md

-to build task set BUILD_HHTEST to OFF, to build my own test set ON
+to build hh task - set BUILD_HHTEST to OFF, to build my own test - set ON in CMakeList.txt